Use agents

 </configuration>

-ServerLoggingUrl should point to your WebApi.
-By default, it should be https://app.<hostname>/api/
+• WebhookUrl – The route to your Webhook API.
+By default, it should be https://app.<hostname>/webhooks/.

 DECLARE @AgentId varchar(60);